“Any photographer who says he’s not a voyeur is either stupid or a liar.” (Helmut Newton)

 For those of you yearning for some hidden corner where peace and quiet hold hands with quality art and the chance for (self)exploration, “Ettore Fico” Museum might just do the trick.
-It is one of the latest additions to Turin’s (already) long list of art museums, open since 2009 and focusing mainly on international modern and contemporary creators and creations, but featuring interesting incursions into ancient art, too, just from a different perspective than we’re used to.
+It is one of the latest additions to Turin’s (already) long list of art museums, open since 2009 and focusing mainly on international modern and contemporary creatorsand creations, but featuring interesting incursions into ancient art, too, just from a different perspective than we’re used to.
+Continue Reading

 These days the curators at Venaria Reale are preparing yet another event to cement out undying love and devotion: a special exhibition dedicated to the Brueghel clan and their masterpieces, entitled “Brueghel.
 Masterpieces of Flemish Art” and starting September 21st and lasting until February 19th of next year.

 The dispay is meant to bring togheter and put in an unifying light over 150 years of family art created during the 16th and the 17th centuries, namely the works of the master Peter Brueghel the Elder, his sons Pieter Brueghel the Younger and Jan Brueghel the Elder, grandson Jan Brueghel the Younger and great-grandson Abraham, together with paintings signed by Marten van Cleve, who greatly admired and emulated the first one.

 For those curious enough to explore and experience how it felt to actually live in one of the most opulent and luxurious royal estates in Europe (and not only) there is a glamorous exhibition entitled “The Wonders of the Tsars” in place at Venaria Reale.
 The display features around one hundred objects belonging to the Romanov Imperial Palace of Peterhof, Russia, such as paintings, dresses, porcelain, tapestry and precious stones, with large projections and images of the estate reinforcing the realism of the visit.
 Continue Reading